brutus-the-homeschooler/Capstone/README.md

 - **`Scripts/`**
   Contains Python scripts used to fetch and process data from the ACS API.

+## Exploratory Data Analysis with StoryMap

+You can view the StoryMap created in ARCGis [here](https://storymaps.arcgis.com/stories/329f10f1c2064be987c463b079d29b16).

 ## Contributing

 Contributions are welcome!
 Please follow these steps: